SmartBear/GuavaFX/README.md

 This will essentially replace the functionality of GuavaFX.

 ### Credits
-GuavaFX was initially created by @dainnilsson as a part of [LoadUI][3].
+GuavaFX was initially created by @dainnilsson as a part of [LoadUI][3] in 2012.
 Today, it is being extended and maintained by the LoadUI team.

 [1]: http://docs.oracle.com/javafx/2/api/javafx/collections/ObservableList.html        "Observable List JavaDoc"